 To Learn More

 Principal Investigators from Tufts CTSI partners and collaborator sites who are interested in receiving support from this initiative should submit a service request form (please check the “Trial Innovation Network” box, found under “Consultation).
-Questions may be directed to Timothy Bilodeau, MBA, Senior Manager, Network Development.
+Questions may be directed to Timothy Bilodeau, MBA, Program Administrative Director, Multi-site Clinical Research Center.

 Frequently Asked Questions